Virtual Vocations - Morning Routine Hacks

 8. Take a mindful moment

 One of the best ways to break that phone habit first thing in the morning is by replacing it with something else.
 Instead of scrolling for five to 10 minutes, use that time to begin your day in a more mindful way.
-It can be as easy as doing a quick five-minute breather with a guided meditation you find on YouTube.
+It can be as easy as doing a quick five-minute guided meditation you find on YouTube.
 You can also just close your eyes, take three deep breaths, and visualize your successful day ahead as you listen to the birds sing outside your window.

 9. Drink a glass of water

 As you’ve been sleeping, your body has been fasting.
 Before you dive into that pot of coffee, quench your body’s thirst by drinking a glass of water.
-It doesn’t have to be anything fancy with apple cider vinegar or lemon—just give your body the hydration it needs first thing.
+It doesn’t have to be anything fancy with apple cider vinegar or lemon — just give your body the hydration it needs first thing.

 10. Don’t wait to shower and brush your teeth